 Scheme name Guarantee Cover Risk weight 1.
-Credit Guarantee The first loss of 10% of the amount in • First loss of 10% amount in Fund Scheme for default to be borne by Factors. default - Full capital deduction Factoring (CGFSF) The remaining 90% (i.e. second loss) of • 60% amount in default borne by the amount in default will be borne by NCGTC- 0% RW .
-NCGTC and Factors in the ratio of 2:1 • Balance 30% amount in default - respectively Counterparty/Regulatory Retail Portfolio (RRP) RW as applicable.
-Note: The maximum capital charge shall be capped at a notional level arrived by treating the entire exposure as unguaranteed.
-2. Credit Guarantee 75% of the amount in default. • Entire amount in default - Fund Scheme for Skill 100% of the guaranteed claims shall be Counterparty/ Regulatory Retail Development (CGFSD) paid by the Trust after all avenues for Portfolio (RRP) RW as recovery have been exhausted and there applicable . is no scope for recovering the default amount.
-3. Credit Guarantee Micro Loans First loss of 3% amount in default Fund for Micro Units The first loss to the extent of 3% of amount Full capital deduction (CGFMU) in default. • 72.75% of the amount in default - Out of the balance, guarantee will be to a 0% RW, subject to maximum of maximum extent of 75% of the amount in ({15% CP} - C) SLA default in the crystallized portfolio Where- CP = Crystallized Portfolio (sanctioned amount)
+Credit Guarantee The first loss of 10% of the amount in • First loss of 10% amount in Fund Scheme for default to be borne by Factors. default - Full capital deduction Factoring (CGFSF) The remaining 90% (i.e. second loss) of 60% amount in default borne by the amount in default will be borne by NCGTC- 0% RW .
+NCGTC and Factors in the ratio of 2:1 Balance 30% amount in default - respectively Counterparty/Regulatory Retail Portfolio (RRP) RW as applicable.
+Note : The maximum capital charge shall be capped at a notional level arrived by treating the entire exposure as unguaranteed.
+2. Credit Guarantee 75% of the amount in default. • Entire amount in default - Fund Scheme for Skill 100% of the guaranteed claims shall be Counterparty/ Regulatory Retail Development (CGFSD) paid by the Trust after all avenues for Portfolio (RRP) RW as recovery have been exhausted and there applicable. is no scope for recovering the default amount.
+3. Credit Guarantee Micro Loans First loss of 3% amount in default Fund for Micro Units The first loss to the extent of 3% of amount Full capital deduction (CGFMU) in default. • 72.75% of the amount in default - Out of the balance, guarantee will be to a 0% RW, subject to maximum of maximum extent of 75% of the amount in default in the crystallized portfolio ({15% CP} - C) SLA CP Where- CP = Crystallized Portfolio (sanctioned amount)

 C = Claims received in previous years, if any, in the crystallized portfolio SLA = Sanctioned limit of each account in the crystallized portfolio 15 per cent represents the payout cap Balance amount in default - Counterparty/ RRP RW as applicable.
 Note : The maximum capital charge shall be capped at a notional level arrived by treating the entire exposure as unguaranteed.
-4. CGTMSE guarantee Upto ₹5 lakh Guaranteed amount in default - coverage for Micro- 85% of the amount in default subject to a 0% RW Enterprises maximum of ₹4.25 lakh • Balance amount in default - Counterparty/ RRP RW as Above ₹5 lakh & upto ₹50 lakh applicable.
-75% of the amount in default subject to a maximum of ₹37.50 lakh Above ₹50 lakh & upto ₹200 lakh 75% of the amount in default subject to a maximum of ₹150 lakh In terms of the payout cap stipulations of CGTMSE, claims of the mem ber lending institutions will be settled to the extent of 2 times of the fee including recovery remitted during the previous financial year.
-However, since the balance claims will be settled in subsequent year/s as the position is remedied, the entire extent of guaranteed portion may be assigned zero percent risk weight. guaranteed portion may be e assigned zero percent risk weight.
+4. CGTMSE guarantee Upto ₹5 lakh Guaranteed amount in default - coverage for Micro- 85% of the amount in default subject to a 0% RW Enterprises , maximum of ₹4.25 lakh Balance amount in default - Counterparty/ RRP RW as Above ₹5 lakh & upto ₹50 lakh applicable.
+75% of the amount in default subject to a аррисавие. maximum of ₹37.50 lakh That in an in the rest later.
+Above ₹50 lakh & upto ₹200 lakh 75% of the amount in default subject to a maximum of ₹150 lakh In torms of the payout car e stipulations of CGTMSE, claims of the mem her landing institutions will be settled

+In terms of the payout cap stipulations of CGTMSE, claims of the member lending institutions will be settled to the extent of 2 times of the fee including recovery remitted during the previous financial year.
+However, since the balance claims will be settled in subsequent year/s as the position is remedied, the entire extent of guaranteed portion may be assigned zero percent risk weight.